rahulpargi641/Argon-Assault/README.md

 # Argon Assault

 ### Introduction
-    Realm Rush is a rail shooter game in which the player controls a ship that can fire laser bullets.
-The player guides the ship to avoid obstacles and destroy enemies by shooting them.
+    A space shooter game where the player controls a ship to defend Earth against alien invaders.
+The player must shoot down alien ships with laser bullets to prevent them from harming humanity.

 ### Features
     - Intuitive and Responsive Controls: